Ceremonial magic

-Ceremonial magician Aleister Crowley dressed in ritual garbs, c.
+Ceremonial magician Aleister Crowley dressed in ritual garb, c.
 1912.
 Published as the frontispiece for the second part of his treatise Magick (Book 4).

 Ceremonial magic (also known as magick, ritual magic, high magic or learned magic) encompasses a wide variety of rituals of magic.
 The works included are characterized by ceremony and numerous requisite accessories to aid the practitioner.
 It can be seen as an extension of ritual magic, and in most cases synonymous with it.
 Popularized by the Hermetic Order of the Golden Dawn, it draws on such schools of philosophical and occult thought as Hermetic Qabalah, Enochian magic, Thelema, and the magic of various grimoires.
 Ceremonial magic is part of Hermeticism and Western esotericism.

 The synonym magick is an archaic spelling of 'magic' used during the Renaissance, which was revived by Aleister Crowley to differentiate occult magic from stage magic.
 He defined it as "the Science and Art of causing Change to occur in conformity with Will", including ordinary acts of will as well as ritual magic.
 Crowley wrote that "it is theoretically possible to cause in any object any change of which that object is capable by nature".
 (Note: (Crowley 1997): "What is a Magical Operation?
 It may be defined as any event in nature which is brought to pass by will.
 We must not exclude potato-growing or banking from our definition.
 Let us take a very simple example of a Magical Act: that of a man blowing his nose.")
 John Symonds and Kenneth Grant attach a deeper occult significance to this preference.
 (Note: (Symonds & Grant 1973): "The Anglo-Saxon k in Magick, like most of Crowley's conceits, is a means of indicating the kind of magic which he performed.
 K is the eleventh letter of several alphabets, and eleven is the principal number of magick, because it is the number attributed to the Qliphoth – the underworld of demonic and chaotic forces that have to be conquered before magick can be performed.
 K has other magical implications: it corresponds to the power or shakti aspect of creative energy, for k is the ancient Egyptian khu, the magical power.
 Specifically, it stands for kteis (vagina), the complement to the wand (or phallus) which is used by the Magician in certain aspects of the Great Work.")

 Crowley saw magic as the essential method for a person to reach true understanding of the self and to act according to one's true will, which he saw as the reconciliation "between freewill and destiny."
 Crowley describes this process in his Magick, Book 4.
 (Note: (Crowley 1997): "One must find out for oneself, and make sure beyond doubt, who one is, what one is, why one is ...Being thus conscious of the proper course to pursue, the next thing is to understand the conditions necessary to following it out.
 After that, one must eliminate from oneself every element alien or hostile to success, and develop those parts of oneself which are specially needed to control the aforesaid conditions.")